How Do I Protect My Property from Creditors?

 How Creditors Get a Claim on Your Property

 A debtor is a person or business that owes money to another party.
 On the other side, a creditor is a person or company owed money by someone else.
+There are two basic types of creditors:

 Secured Creditors

+When a loan or purchase is backed up by a piece of property (known as collateral), it’s a secured debt.
+If a debtor fails to make payments on a secured debt, the creditor can repossess the property serving as collateral.
 For example, in a mortgage, the house you take the mortgage out for secures the loan.
 If you cannot make your mortgage payments, the lender can initiate a foreclosure action to take the house back.
 Depending on the type of foreclosure, this may involve court proceedings.

+Similarly, your lender can repossess your car if you default on car loan payments.
 Depending on the state you live in, a lender may be able to come and repossess the car without any prior notice.
 You may be leaving your work or house one day, and your vehicle has been taken.
 Auto repossessions negatively impact your credit report and can last several years.

 Unsecured Creditors

+Unsecured debt is not backed by an asset such as a house or car.
 Common types of unsecured debt are medical debt and credit card debt.
 There isn’t a particular piece of property or collateral a creditor can take back if you don’t make your payments.

+Before resorting to legal action, unsecured creditors will try to collect what they’re owed.
+Creditors can try to collect directly or hire a debt collection agency to act on their behalf.
+If their debt collection efforts aren’t successful, creditors may pursue a lawsuit against the debtor.
+Creditors typically only file a lawsuit if the debtor has assets they can seize, making legal action financially worthwhile.
 If a creditor wins a lawsuit against their debtor, they become a “judgment creditor.”
 This means the creditor obtains a court judgment authorizing them to take enough of the debtor’s property to satisfy the debt.

-- Seizing some of the debtor’s property (with the help of local law enforcement or sheriff’s office)
+A judgment creditor’s options include seizing some of the debtor’s property (with the help of local law enforcement or sheriff’s office), taking funds from the debtor’s bank accounts, and initiating wage garnishment against the debtor’s earnings.

 Using Exemptions to Protect Assets

+Debtors can protect some of their assets from judgment creditors through their state’s property exemptions.
 Exempt property is protected from seizure when a creditor gets a judgment against you.
 For example, if the value of your car falls under a state exemption, you get to keep the car if a creditor tries to take it.

+State exemption schemes vary for both the types of property that are protected (real estate, other personal property), and the amount or dollar value of the property that is protected.
+States also have different rules about combining exemption amounts for married couples.
 Because of the legal variation from state to state, it’s essential to speak with a lawyer about the exemptions in your state if you’re worried about property being seized by a creditor.

 Protecting Your Assets in Bankruptcy

-The most common type of bankruptcy for both individuals and businesses in chapter 7 bankruptcy.
-Often called liquidation bankruptcy, chapter 7 involves selling (or liquidating) the debtor’s assets and using the proceeds to repay creditors.
+Exemptions are also involved in bankruptcy cases.
+Bankruptcy is designed to give debtors a fresh start financially (though it doesn’t eliminate all obligations, such as child support and alimony).
+The most common type of bankruptcy for both individuals and businesses is Chapter 7 bankruptcy.
+Often called liquidation bankruptcy, Chapter 7 involves selling (or liquidating) the debtor’s assets and using the proceeds to repay creditors.

-Any non-exempt property will be liquidated in chapter 7 and distributed according to the priority of creditor claims.
+Any non-exempt property will be liquidated in Chapter 7 and distributed according to the priority of creditor claims.

 Protecting Your Personal Assets Through Business Structure

 Another asset protection strategy is to create a business that will shield your assets and reduce personal liability in the event of a lawsuit.
+There are a couple of business structures that small business owners can use for asset protection:

 - Limited liability company (LLC).
 One of the significant benefits of an LLC is it protects business owners from liability for business debts.